bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 Further extensions may join in the future, but probably only a few if any, because simplicity is Markdown’s essential characteristic.

-This documentation includes a short review of every syntax element known to Goldmark and shows examples of their standard layout in Perplex and alternative styling options the theme provides:
+This documentation includes a short review of every syntax element of Goldmark and shows their standard layout and alternative styling options:

 [Basic Markdown Layout](/doc/basic)
 : covers the elements of the [CommonMark specification][cmark].